 In Horizon Europe, Space is included in Destination 5 of Cluster 4 (Pillar 2).
-Activities will focus on a diversity of areas including fostering competitive space systems, upstream and downstream technologies, reinforcement of EU capacity to access and use space, evolution of Galileo and EGNOS space and ground infrastructure, Copernicus and EGNSS applications and services, SSA, Govsatcom and Quantum technologies as well as space entrepreneurship, space science and critical technologies.
+Topics will focus on a diversity of areas based on the guidelines of the SRIA including fostering competitive space systems, upstream and downstream technologies, reinforcement of EU capacity to access and use space, and also on the needs of the ESP components, including the evolution of Galileo and EGNOS space and ground infrastructure, Copernicus and EGNSS applications and services, SSA, Govsatcom and Quantum technologies as well as space entrepreneurship, space science and critical technologies.